 Do Spark Plugs Actually Go Bad?

-Yes, they do.
-Over time, they wear out due to high heat, electrical stress, and fuel combustion byproducts.
+They sure do, but it happens over time.
+They can wear out due to high heat, electrical stress, and fuel combustion byproducts.
 The center electrode can wear down, and deposits from fuel and oil can build up on the surface, weakening the spark.

 Even if your mower still starts, a worn spark plug can make the engine work harder, run less efficiently, and lead to poor fuel economy.
 Swapping it out yearly—or more often if needed—keeps your mower running smoother and can even help extend the engine’s life.